toddlucas/react-tsx-starter/README.md

-# Isomorphic React TypeScript Starter Project
+# Isomorphic React TypeScript Starter

 This project includes a working example of React, React Router, and TypeScript.
 TypeScript 1.6 added much needed support for JSX parsing, in the form of TSX files.